Private label: Store brands

 In the supermarket and grocery store industry, the term private label/brand is almost always used, even if the same product is sold non-exclusively to multiple retailers with different packaging (white label/brand).

 A store brand, also called a house brand or, in British English, an own brand, is a private-label brand trademarked and managed by a retailer.
-This brand is almost always offered exclusively at the chain store that owns it, although in rare instances the brand is licensed to another company.
-Examples of store brands are Simple Truth by Kroger, Great Value by Wal-Mart, and Specially Selected by Aldi.
+This brand is almost always offered exclusively at the chain store that owns it; in rare instances, however, the brand is licensed to another company.
+Examples of store brands are Simple Truth by Kroger, Great Value by Wal-Mart, Clover Valley by Dollar General, Market Pantry by Target, and Specially Selected by Aldi.
 Store brands can also be eponymous, or named after the store, such as Joe's O's cereal by Trader Joe's.
 Store brands compete with national brands, also called premium brands or name brands, with its items sometimes being called brand-name products.
 Examples are Coca-Cola, Lay's, and Kellogg's.
 The general appeal of store-brand products is that they are usually offered at a lower price than their name-brand counterparts.

-Most private-label store brand products are manufactured by third parties, but some are made by companies owned by the retailer.
-For instance, a vice-president of The Kroger Company stated in 2018 that approximately 60% of their private-label products are outsourced.
+Most private-label store brand products are manufactured by third parties, but companies owned by the retailer make some.
+For instance, a vice president of The Kroger Company stated in 2018 that approximately 60% of their private-label products are outsourced.
 The remaining 40% is manufactured internally: in 2018, Kroger owned 38 plants, including 19 dairy farms, 10 bakeries, and 2 butcheries, strategically spread across the US.
 Similarly, Safeway Inc. owned 32 plants as of 2012.
 Most retailers prefer to keep the identity of their suppliers private, and accordingly have non-disclosure clauses in their contracts, making it difficult to determine the producer of a private-label product.
 In a few cases though, the manufacturer is allowed to mention it publicly, is revealed through a product recall, or in rare instances, is stated on the product itself.
 For example, the bags of Kirkland Signature coffee by Costco feature the text "Custom roasted by Starbucks".